 - Form an anti-bully policy.
 It should clearly mention that bullying would be considered as disciplinary offence.
 If found guilty, disciplinary action would be taken.

 - Provide examples of what would be considered as bullying.

 - Provide assurance of confidentiality and protection of the complainant.

 - Give a detailed description of the investigation which would be followed in case of the complaint, including the timescale.

 - Inform about the grievance procedures available to the employees both within the company and outside the company.
 Clearly explain whom to report to, especially when the bully is the immediate boss.

 - Mention how the company’s policy against bullying would be implemented, reviewed and monitored.

 When clients of ours face situations like this we commonly advise them to resign and claim unfair constructive dismissal in order to put pressure on the employer to negotiate an exit strategy that lets them leave with a negotiated settlement.

 We have been very successful in this strategy and have a well-trodden path for it that lets the employer make mistakes which we can capitalise upon.
-Where we do this we regard ourselves and the client as forming a strong team and so we often assist on a no-win, no-fee basis.
+Where we do this we regard ourselves and the client as forming a strong team.